 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
 Increasing the amount of moisture in the air generally helps your home feel warmer at a lower temperature, reducing your heating costs.
 Low humidity can also lessen the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
 In turn, low humidity in your home means the air will feel cooler, causing you to have to turn up the heat more than necessary to feel comfortable.

 The dry, cool air can cause a lot of static.
 Is your family getting shocked more lately?
 A humidifier makes the air less dry and lowers your likelihood of being shocked at home.

 Protection for Home Furnishings

 Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity could also have a unfavorable effect on paper products, such as photos, posters, and books, resulting in them becoming more brittle.
+Low humidity could also have a negative effect on paper products, such as photos, posters, and books, resulting in them becoming more brittle.

-We’ve discussed all the benefits of having a humidifier, but how do you make the choice to invest in a whole-home humidifier instead of a single-room humidifier?
+We’ve discussed all the benefits of having a humidifier, but how do you make the decision to invest in a whole-home humidifier instead of a single-room humidifier?